Has Germany's chancellor lost authority over Taurus debate? – DW – 03/20/2024

 Scholz and the parties' leaders in favor of delivering Taurus missiles to Kyiv are surely keeping a close eye on such surveys, especially regarding the upcoming European elections in June.
 Russia's war in Ukraine and how to end it will likely be an important topic.

 The German chancellor recently criticized the Taurus debate, which he seemingly has no control over.
 He said it was "embarrassing" and its "ridiculousness' could not be "topped."
-But the fact that his statement, "I am the chancellor, and that's why this is valid" is not even effective within his own ranks shows that he has lost his authority.
+But the fact that his statement, "I am the chancellor, and that's why this is valid" is not even effective within his own ranks shows that his authority has suffered.